 - According to the background info for Dan and Mab's Furry Adventures , the oldest living demon is tens of thousands of years old (a normal demon life span is 1500 years) but a side-effect of whatever forgotten process that granted her such longevity is that she cannot remember back further than 100 years before the current day.

-- The Branthicor in Schlock Mercenary intentionally designed their own brains to work this way.
+- The Branthicor intentionally designed their own brains to work this way.
 Their normal brains couldn't handle becoming functionally immortal due to problems with long-term/short-term memory storage, but their new brains can...
 If only by intentionally 'compressing' long-term information to the point where they suffer from this trope.
 It beats the alternative.

 - Jin of Wapsi Square has lived for over 80,000 years due to immortality and a "Groundhog Day" Loop, and, as a result, she often has difficulties remembering details from previous cycles.
 She often entrusts people with information to help her remember.

-- A variation on Freefall where most of the robots have a "day memory" which starts to overwrite if they stay "awake" for too long.
+- A variation in Freefall where most of the robots have a "day memory" which starts to overwrite if they stay "awake" for too long.
 They must connect to a "dream machine" while they recharge in order to integrate important memories into permanent memory.

 - In Orion's Arm this can easily happen to nearbaselines who live more than a few hundred years.
 Though cybernetic and nanotech enhancements to memory are usually widely available, it is still rare to live longer than about 1,500 years without transcending.